 - Create curb appeal.
 Buyers can’t appreciate what they can’t see so rake up the leaves and trim summer overgrowth.
 Clean out gutters and power wash siding and driveways.
 Add flowers that thrive in colder weather, like mums and goldenrod, for a gorgeous pop of seasonal color.

-- Keep holiday decor to a minimum.
+- Keep holiday decor to a minimum — or just avoid it altogether.
 You want buyers to focus on your great front porch and the high ceilings of your entryway–not a pumpkin patch yard full of hay and scarecrows or a plethora of Halloween tchotchkes.
-A few nice pumpkins or a simple vase of fall foliage adds a nice touch of autumn without being overwhelming.
+AFTER your MLS photos have been taken, you can add a few pumpkins or a simple vase of fall foliage adds a nice touch of autumn without being overwhelming. **Don’t leave anything seasonal in your photos.
+This is basically a time stamp that will let buyers know exactly how long you’ve been on the market — do you really want pumpkin pics up if your house is still on the market in December?**

 - Make it cozy.
 Create a warm, relaxed atmosphere that encourages homebuyers to stick around and see the house.
 Emphasize your comfy living room with plush throw pillows and luxurious throws.
 Use a warmer color palette (reds, golds, browns) as accent colors throughout the house.